 First, remove all of the bedding.
 Next, using an upholstery attachment, carefully vacuum the top of your mattress.

-Then you should evenly sprinkle the baking soda over the whole mattress.
+Then you should evenly sprinkle baking soda over the entire mattress.
 There’s no need to worry about using too much; just make sure you spread it out evenly.
-Now use either a vacuum brush or toothbrush to rub the soda into your mattress.
+Use a vacuum brush or toothbrush to rub the baking soda into your mattress.

-The soda will help remove moisture and deodorize your bed, so make sure to let it sit for at least ten minutes.
+The soda will help remove moisture and deodorize your bed, so let it sit for at least 10 minutes.
 Once you’ve let the baking soda work its magic, vacuum the mattress again.